PatrykGadziomski/xml2rdf_koha/README.md

 - [ ] Write first script for the parser
 - [ ] Write first script for the database integration
 - [ ] Write first script for the visualization

+My goal: At the end I want this to be a koha plugin, for easy convertig MarcXML to Turtle format and having a nive integration for the OPAC, so that the users can browser our data by graph, instead of a list.

+Feel free to commit :)